kokudori/PenPen/README.md

-# PenPen - the type safe PEG parser
+# PenPen - the type safe C# PEG parser generator
 PEG(Parsing Expression Grammar) is simple and expressive.
-but, it is a disadvantage that it takes time to it terribly.
+but, it is a disadvantage that it takes time too.
 PenPen was eliminated this disadvantage by supporting a memoization(i.e. a packrat parser).

 PenPen is forked by peg-sharp